luizen/als-tools/README.md

 - macOS (x86/x64 and ARM/M1-like)
 - Linux (x86/x64)

 > Currently, only the x86/x64 processor architecture is supported for Windows and Linux.
-RavenDB is not supported *yet* on Windows and Linux running on ARM/M1-like processors.
+[RavenDB is not supported yet on Windows ARM64](https://issues.hibernatingrhinos.com/issue/RavenDB-21913/Support-Windows-ARM64) and Linux running on ARM/M1-like processors.

 ### Development dependencies